 Following economic growth and increasing willingness to pay (WTP) has given rise to higher health awareness in China with a growing need that accelerates a paradigm shift from being a reactive consumer to a proactive consumer.

 China is rapidly becoming the world’s largest market for healthy eating.
-A report by Boston Consulting group had shown that the health and wellness market will be worth $70 billion by 2020.
+A report by Boston Consulting group had estimated that the health and wellness market was worth around $70 billion in 2020.
 This is a result of rising disposable incomes that signals growing opportunities for both western and Chinese companies to redefine health and awareness in the world’s largest consumer market.

 The consumer shift from reactive to proactive consumption